 While stress isn’t a mental health problem in itself, it often leads to depression, anxiety, self-harm and suicide.”
 This article, Is Stress The Silent Killer? has some valuable tips and resources on how to overcome stress and anxiety.

-The key to knowing How To Heal Depression is in understanding where an issue came from.
-By treating the underlying cause, rather than just suppressing the presenting symptoms, it is possible to achieve long-term freedom from depression and other issues.
+The key to knowing How To Overcome Depression is in understanding where an issue came from.
+By working on the underlying cause, rather than just suppressing the presenting symptoms, it is possible to achieve long-term freedom from depression and other issues.

 In this article Top 5 Causes And How To Free Yourself From Depression, celebrity therapist Marisa Peer says “I’m often asked why celebrities get depressed when they appear to ‘have it all?